TinizaraRodriguez/Reconocimiento-e-identificacion-de-embarcaciones-en-entornos-maritimo-portuarios/README.md

 ### Files structure <div id="3" />

-- **Dockerfiles/**: Contains the Dockerfiles needed to build the two containers used to test the algorithms.
+- **Dockerfiles/**: Contains the Dockerfiles needed to build the one of the container used to test the algorithms: PaddleOCR, EasyOCR, PyTesseract.
 - **Dataset/**: Includes the dataset categorised by image type, used to run and analyse each algorithm.
 - **Scripts/**: Folder with the scripts needed to implement and run the different models.
 - **Checkpoints/**: Stores the checkpoints for MixNet and Clip4str necessary for the correct execution.